-Tania Cassidy is a senior lecturer in the area of Pedagogy in the School of Physical Education.
+Tania Cassidy is an Associate Professor in the area of Pedagogy in the School of Physical Education, Sport and Exercise Sciences.
 Prior to arriving at the University of Otago Tania studied for a PhD in the Faculty of Education at Deakin University, Victoria, Australia.
-Tania is the first author of a co-authored text entitled Understanding Sports Coaching: The social, cultural and pedagogical foundations of sports practice (2004.
-2009; Routledge), a text that has subsequently been translated into Korean, Norwegian and Welsh.
+Tania is the first author of a co-authored text entitled Understanding Sports Coaching: The social, cultural and pedagogical foundations of sports practice (2004, 2009, in press; Routledge), a text that has subsequently been translated into Korean, Norwegian and Welsh.
 Tania is on the Editorial Boards of the following journals:

 - International Journal of Sports Science and Coaching (UK);

 - International Journal of Sport and Exercise Psychology (USA);

 - Asia Pacific Journal of Health, Sport and Physical Education (Australia);

 - Graduate Journal of Sport, Exercise and Physical Education Research (on-line Worcester, UK)

 Tania has presented at numerous international conferences including AERA, AARE, BERA, ICCE, AIESEP and PENZ and has published in scholarly and professional books and journals.
 As well as teaching and research Tania is involved in community initiatives, including being a board member of the Otago Academy of Sport, and Football South.
 As a consequence of Tania's community activism she is the President of the Opoho Bowling Club.
 She is an active hockey player and lawn bowler.